 About 80% of learning is through vision!
-Moreover, good vision is vital to perform well in school and extracurricular activities.
-Poor vision can make it difficult for children to see blackboards, causing them to lag academically and lead to frustration.
+Moreover, good vision is vital to perform well in school including extracurricular activities.
+Poor vision can make it difficult for children to function effortlessly causing them to lag academically leading to great frustration with attached unnecessary labeling that destroys self- esteem.
 Please note that:

-First eye-health examination should begin at six months of age and annually to age 17 (Saskatchewan) and 18 (Alberta).
+The first eye-health examination should begin at at least six months of age (sooner if there is a noticeable problem or medical condition) and annually to age 17 (Saskatchewan) and 18 (Alberta), inclusive.

-These eye-health examinations are covered annually by the government!
+These eye-health examinations are covered annually by the provincial government!

 As you age, your eyes change and may become more susceptible to vision impairments.
 Lifestyle changes may impact your eyes in different ways with conditions that may determine the frequency of eye exams.
 You should follow the recommended schedule.

 If you are a senior citizen (65 and beyond), your eye health exam is covered annually for one exam per year by Alberta Health.
 As you age, your eyes become more susceptible to developing conditions such as cataracts, glaucoma, macular degeneration etc. that may permanently impair your vision.
 It is recommended that seniors have an annual eye – health exam.
 Frequency will depend on the advice of the eye doctor and eye health.